ElwinKardux/Time-SeriesEfficientReturns/README.md

 * **logcumplot.m:**
 Creates the figures for the equally weighted portfolios in the original and the efficient industry returns.

-If you want to run my code, you have to download the penalized toolbox package first.
+If you want to run the **Cross\_Industry.m** file, you have to download the penalized toolbox package first.
 The download link and the details on this package can be found in https://www.jstatsoft.org/article/view/v072i06.